 Of the many retired people we get to meet doing this job, a very popular ambition is to hit the road and explore Canada.
-It’s a vast country and most of usually only see a tiny percentage of it during our working life.
-Which begs the question, is buying a car when retired much different than buying a car with a job?
+It’s a vast country and most of us usually only see a tiny percentage of it during our working life.
+This begs the question, is buying a car when retired much different than buying a car with a job?

 We asked our auto loans team to outline how you might go about buying a car when retired.
-If you want to explore Canada and your current car isn’t enough, there’s nothing to stop you getting another.
+If you want to explore Canada and your current car isn’t enough, there’s nothing to stop you from getting another.

-Buying a Car When Retired
+Buying a Car When Retired in Canada